 I always thought I was an expert in moving house as I have moved house over 20 times in my lifetime.
 Moving from a property to another one in Bristol or the UK is not the same as relocating to Portugal.
 Flights were booked for New Year’s eve 31st Dec.
 I had mixed feelings about leaving Bristol where I have lived almost all of my life except for a year in Essex.
 I do love Bristol as it is very central and multi cultural but I won’t miss the traffic!
 It is also a really expensive town to live in.
-Average rent costs £1000 per month for a 1 bed flat.
+Average rent costs over £1000 per month for a 1 bed flat.
 The weather is also shit in the UK and to be able to enjoy 10 months of glorious weather per year is such a simple joy.
 The biggest change for me was always going to be giving up work.
-I have worked since the age of 16 so becoming a lady of leisure was always going to be strange.
+I have worked since the age of 13 so becoming a lady of leisure was always going to be strange.
 My husband works remotely Mon-Fri long hours and I kind of underestimated how many DIY jobs around the house need 2 people or are very demanding physical jobs which I would struggle with by myself.
 Saying that I have kept to my plan of doing a task a day which is a fantastic achievement.
 I have zero regrets and can honestly say that we are truly living the dream life.